IOI Corporation Bhd

 -

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-Also, the company has its own commitment to the High Carbon Stock (HCS) Approach.
+The company also reports its commitment to the High Carbon Stock (HCS) Approach.

 -